Dive in Earth Day 2018

 Who is Responsible for Dive In?

-Come join the Dream Divers Club for the 12th annual Dive in Earth Day.
+Come join the California Dream Divers for the 14th annual Dive in Earth Day.
 The festivities will include, raffle prizes, lunch, great memories, new friends and not to mention the best of all, a cleaner ocean.

 Where: Del Monte Beach; Monterey, California